kleinbottle/swanlotus/content/blogs/zero-one-two-many/zero-one-two-many.md

 Think of yourself: the one and only lonely consumer of food at your festive banquet.
 Left to [sup](https://www.thefreedictionary.com/sup) alone and without the cheer of [convivial](https://www.dictionary.com/browse/convivial) company, _you_ nevertheless count.
 You---the subject---are always there, and therefore, the number one has a subjective significance that rivals only that of zero.
 This is why _I_ is called the _first person pronoun_.
 Without the first person, everything else is vacuous.

-Each of has only _one_ body.
+Each of us has only _one_ body.
 And even if we had a dozen houses spread across five continents, we can occupy only _one_ at any one time.
 The number one imposes some fundamental constraints on our lives.

 ### The magic of successor numbers